Volume-weighted average price: Using the VWAP

 The VWAP can be used similar to moving averages, where prices above the VWAP reflect a bullish sentiment and prices below the VWAP reflect a bearish sentiment.
 Traders may initiate short positions as a stock price moves below VWAP for a given time period or initiate long positions as the price moves above VWAP.

 Institutional buyers and algorithms often use VWAP to plan entries and initiate larger positions without disturbing the stock price.

-VWAP slippage is the performance of a broker, and many Buy-side firms now use a Mifid wheel to direct their flow to the best broker.
+VWAP slippage refers to the difference between the intended and executed prices, and is a common measure of broker performance.
+Many Buy-side firms now use an algo wheel to algorithmically direct their flow to the best broker.